Popravljam/orcid-chrome-extension/README.md

 ### Privacy & Security

-**🔒 100% Privacy-Friendly - Zero Data Collection**
+**100% Privacy-Friendly - Zero Data Collection**

 This extension is designed with your privacy as the top priority:

-- **✅ No data collection**: Extension doesn't collect, store, or transmit ANY personal data
+- **No data collection**: Extension doesn't collect, store, or transmit ANY personal data
-- **✅ No remote servers**: We don't operate any servers - no data is sent to us
+- **No remote servers**: We don't operate any servers - no data is sent to us
-- **✅ Local processing only**: All ORCID ID detection happens locally in your browser
+- **Local processing only**: All ORCID ID detection happens locally in your browser
-- **✅ No tracking**: Zero analytics, no usage statistics, no behavior tracking
+- **No tracking**: Zero analytics, no usage statistics, no behavior tracking
-- **✅ No cookies**: No tracking cookies or persistent identifiers
+- **No cookies**: No tracking cookies or persistent identifiers
-- **✅ Public API only**: Only accesses publicly available ORCID information via direct API calls
+- **Public API only**: Only accesses publicly available ORCID information via direct API calls
-- **✅ You're in control**: API calls only happen when YOU click on an ORCID ID
+- **You're in control**: API calls only happen when YOU click on an ORCID ID
-- **✅ Memory-only cache**: Temporary caching in browser memory only, cleared when you close the browser
+- **Memory-only cache**: Temporary caching in browser memory only, cleared when you close the browser
-- **✅ Open source**: All code is visible and auditable
+- **Open source**: All code is visible and auditable

 **The ONLY external communication** is direct API calls from your browser to ORCID's public API (pub.orcid.org) when you explicitly click on an ORCID ID.
 These calls retrieve publicly available researcher information.

 See our [Privacy Policy](PRIVACY_POLICY.md) for complete details.

-## 🛠 Development
+## Development

 ### File Structure
 ```